bundlecraft-io/bundlecraft/docs/CONFIG-SPEC.md

 - **Framework:** Pydantic v2 with `ConfigDict` and field validators
 - **Validation Points:**
   - Bundle configs: validated in `builder.py` and `fetch.py`
-  - Craft configs: validated in `builder.py`
+  - Env configs: validated in `builder.py`
   - Defaults config: validated in `builder.py`
 - **Error Handling:** All validation errors are caught and re-raised as `ValueError` with full Pydantic error details
 - **Extra Fields:** Allowed via `ConfigDict(extra="allow")` for forward compatibility